purplesprinklesdev/gera_docs/README.md

 Configuration files can be accessed by clicking the "Open App Data Folder" button in GERA and opening the "config" folder.
 After the configuration is changed, you must restart GERA for the changes to take effect.

+Default configuration files (the ones that were already there when GERA was installed) will be reacquired if they are not found. (deleted or renamed) However, their contents can be modified.
+Editing the default files is discouraged unless absolutely necessary, as it could break important functionality.
+If you want to undo your changes to a default file, simply delete the file and run GERA again.

 ## Logging

 GERA will automatically log important events, and these logs are incredibly useful for troubleshooting.
 Logging is off by default, but can be enabled by setting the `logging` key in `config.json` to `true`.
 Verbose logs will include messages marked `DEBUG` and should only be enabled if the normal logs did not give enough information.